mlcommons/ck/docs/installation.md

 ## MacOS

-*Note that we have reports that CM does not work with Python installed from the Apple Store.
+*Note that CM currently does not work with Python installed from the Apple Store.
- Please install Python via brew as described below while we are investigating this issue.*
+ Please install Python via brew as described below.*

 If `brew` package manager is not installed, please install it as follows (see details [here](https://brew.sh/)):
 ```bash